 The eBay Clinical Fellowship in Pulmonary Vascular Disease is a post-doctoral fellowship devoted exclusively to clinical training in pulmonary vascular disease.

 Fellows receive formal didactic teaching throughout the fellowship.
 Informal, bedside teaching also routinely takes place on themes pertinent to patient care and by faculty specializing in basic science, translational research and clinical education.
 Additionally, fellows undergo extensive training in the cardiac catheterization laboratory with the goal to become certified in right heart catheterizations by the end of the fellowship.
-The Clinical Topics in Pulmonary Hypertension (LINK) lecture series exposes eBay fellows most Friday afternoons to experts in the field from both within and outside of the Stanford Community.
+Our bi-weekly Grand Rounds in Pulmonary Hypertension series exposes trainees to experts in the field from both within and outside of the Stanford Community.
 Fellows are also encouraged to attend multiple other Stanford-hosted lecture series as well as one formal national or international conference related to pulmonary vascular disease during their fellowship.
 Finally, eBay Fellows are actively mentored in the realm of clinical translational research and are with the expextation of producing research worthy of conference recognition and publication.